nodejs/node/doc/api/child_process.md

 5. {Stream} object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
-Note that the stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
+The stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
 6. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.